Philadelphia 76ers Logo

 Philadelphia 76ers Logo 1964-1977

-After renaming the basketball club to Philadelphia 76ers, he received a new symbolism.
+After renaming the basketball club to the Philadelphia 76ers, it received new symbolism.
 As a result of the redesign, it became radically different.
-At that time, the legendary numbers appeared on the logo – red “7” and blue “6”.
-Above the seven was a circle formed of small five-pointed stars.
+Then the legendary numbers appeared on the logo – red “7” and blue “6.”
+Above the seven, there was a circle formed of small five-pointed stars.

 1978 – 1997